dnsvault/docs/source/includes/_view_statements.md

 --------- | -----------
-Node_id | The ID of the view statement's node to retrieve View_id | The ID of the view statement's view to retrieve Id | The ID of the view statement to retrieve
+Node_id | The ID of the view statement's node to retrieve View_id | The ID of the view statement's view to retrieve Id | The ID of the view statement to delete

 ## Delete multiple statements